 Substitutions and variations

 - Vegan – To make a vegan chia pudding, use a plant based milk like almond milk, soy milk, coconut milk.
-For a creamier chia pudding, use coconut milk from a can.
+Also see this creamy Coconut milk overnight oats recipe.

 - Protein powder – For a protein boost, add vanilla flavoured protein powder.
 If needed stir in a little extra milk for a thinner texture.